High-Yield Stocks: Separating Opportunity from Trap

 But even within high-yield sectors, relative yield matters:

-The durable lesson: Compare to sector peers, not to the broad market.
+The critical point: Compare to sector peers, not to the broad market.
 An outlier yield within a high-yield sector is still an outlier.

 The Opportunity Recognition Framework (When to Buy)